hannakim91/logic-problems/js-interview-questions.md

 ### currying
 - partial application
 ### generator functions

+### if limited on time - more unit or integration testing?
+- pyramid testing (lots of unit, medium amt of integration, one big end-to-end on top) -- now "trophy" style? with focus on integration
+- dan abramov
+- unit tests might be brittle
+- what's the point of having unit tests that exist within integration test? it can be extra work (if there's a new feature/edit -> now you have to edit in two places)
+- testing for behavior specifically in react - integration tests more useful for this

 - moreso in BE; not much in heavy UX/UI dev

 ## behavioral/technical